Brian Serven Player Props: Rockies vs. Pirates

 Pirates Pitching Rankings (2022)

-- The Pirates pitching staff ranked 22nd in MLB last season with a collective 7.9 strikeouts per nine innings.

-- The Pirates' 4.66 team ERA ranked 26th across all MLB pitching staffs.
+- The Pirates had the 26th-ranked team ERA among all league pitching staffs (4.66).

-- Velasquez (1-2 with a 5.40 ERA and 10 strikeouts in 13 1/3 innings pitched) gets the start for the Pirates, his fourth of the season.
+- Oviedo makes the start for the Pirates, his fourth of the season.
+He is 1-1 with a 2.45 ERA and 19 strikeouts in 18 1/3 innings pitched.

-- In his last appearance on Thursday, the right-hander threw six scoreless innings against the St. Louis Cardinals while surrendering three hits.
+- The righty's last time out was on Saturday against the St. Louis Cardinals, when he went seven innings, surrendering one earned run while giving up six hits.

-- The 30-year-old has amassed an ERA of 5.40, with 6.8 strikeouts per nine innings, in three games this season.
-Opponents are batting .259 against him.

 © 2023 Data Skrive.
 All rights reserved.